MelissaKrupnick/odin-recipes/README.md

 #Odin recipes project

-## Purpose
+Purpose
-First odin project assigment to practice comprehension of html, commit messages, and github
+The purpose of this first assignment for the odin project is to demonstrate understanding of basic html, commit messages, and github respository.

-## Skills Demonstrated
+Skills Demonstrated
-Basic html commands of boilerplate template, paragraphs, headings, bold, italic, links, and images. other skills demonstrated include commit messages and  creation of github repository.
+Basic html commands of creating boilerplate template, paragraphs, headings, bold, italic, links, and images. other skills demonstrated include writing meaningful commit messages and creation of github repository.

-##Reflection
+Reflection